-The Village chips the brush generated by residents and makes wood chips available for delivery to residents to use as mulch.
+The Village chips the brush generated by residents and makes free wood chips available for delivery to residents to use as mulch.
 The equipment produces chips varying in size and shape, and sometimes includes green leaves.
 Delivery time varies based upon weather conditions, equipment and staff availability.
 Use the online formto request this service.

 "What is a Rain Garden?"

 Amberley is in the process of developing a rain garden between the west side of the Village's walking track and Dena Lane.
 It is a demonstration project that improves water quality and reduces flooding potential from stormwater that flows into Amberley Creek on the south side of Section Road.
 Construction began in 2008 by Village employees with some help from volunteers.
 The plantings, some of which were started from seeds, will continue to be added over time.
 Signage explaining how the rain garden works has been placed nearby.

 The Village received a mini-grant of $5,000 from the Hamilton County Storm Water District for partial funding of the project, one of only two municipalities to do so from this program, which was created to promote education about stormwater management and polluction prevention.
 In seeking the mini-grant, the Village partnered with the non-profit Mill Creek Watershed Council of Communities, which provided invaluable assistance.

 Rain Garden Area After Installation

 From Hamilton County Soil & Water Conservation District: www.hcswcd.org